Next course: 2 April 2022 to 3 April 2022

 - The Magic Wand

 - Blending Modes

 Text and Effects

-Course outline may change slightly and will take into account individual student needs.
+Course outline may vary slightly to take into account individual learner needs.

-Students usually work on a machine each, however students may opt to work in pairs.
+One machine per learner.
 There is a mix of PCs and MACs.
-Students who have Photoshop installed on their own laptop may bring it along to work on, but please let us know in advance.
+If you have Photoshop installed on your own laptop you may bring it along to work on, but please let us know in advance.

 Early booking discount & concessions